 Kara Redoutey, MBA

-What are the barriers to doing this?
+What are the barriers to an Annual Fund Program?

 What is the case for doing it anyway?